Diversity & Inclusion Certificate Series

 This workshop will focus on exploring the awareness, knowledge and skills required by instructors and faculty in their central roles as educators in transforming higher education through teaching and research.
 During the session participants will explore recommendations related to multicultural competence in research and teaching, curricular transformation, and assessment.
 (PDDI04)

-Friday, Nov.
-16 from 9 a.m. - Noon, Training Center at Stadium Place
+Friday, April 5 from 9 a.m. - Noon, Training Center A at Stadium Place

 For information about core sessions, contact Miguel Hernandez at firstname.lastname@example.org.